ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

                 password: your.gitlab.admin.password

-6. Navigate to the bottom of the file set the url of your Gitlab instance.
+6. Navigate to the bottom of the file and set the url of your Gitlab instance.
 This is typically the ip address or hostname of the Gitlab container.

 .. code:: yaml